Doooddle/FED-Assignment-2/README.md

     - As the user types, the word highlights the typed key, highlighting to red.
     - For each correct typed answer, the score adds up by one.
     - When the game ends, a pop up message shows up, showing the score of the user.
+    - When a user changes the difficulty of the game, the timer changes to the appropriate time.
+The harder the difficulty the less the time.
  3. Hangman Game
     - When a user presses a key, the button changes to a greyish colour, showing that the button is pressed already.
     - When a user presses the right key, the character is shown in the word area.
     - When a user presses the wrong key, the hangman changes image, the number of incorrected guesses add up.
     - When a user has exceeded the maximum of incorrect guesses (6 guesses) the losing gif shows up and the game is restarted.
     - When a user found the word, the winning gif shows up and the game is restarted.
+    - When a user loads into the page, the hint is shown, and the lines depicting the number of characters of the word is shown.
  4. Dictionary
     - When a user searches for a word and presses the button, its defintions are shown.
     - When a user searches for a word that is not available, a error message is shown. ("Couldn't Find The Word")